 The role of a RE is defined under § 58.4(a) and includes appointing a Certifying Officer (i.e., mayor, city manager, or county judge) who is ultimately responsible for validating the completeness of environmental reviews as described in § 58.13.
-In addition, by signing and submitting HUD 7015.15 Request for Release of Funds and Environmental Certification (RROF) to GLO, the RE's Certifying Officer (CO) is providing a legally binding certification that has fully carried out their responsibilities for environmental review, decision-making, and action pertaining to the HUD-assisted project.
+In addition, by signing and submitting HUD 7015.15 Request for Release of Funds and Environmental Certification (RROF) to GLO, the RE's Certifying Officer (CO) is providing a legally binding certification that they have fully carried out their responsibilities for environmental review, decision-making, and action pertaining to the HUD-assisted project.

-Based on the Housing and Community Development Act of 1974 (HCDA) and Part 58 environmental regulations (See § 58.2(a)(7)), REs must be a unit of general local government (UGLG) within which the project site is located that exercises land use responsibility.
+Based on the Housing and Community Development Act of 1974 (HCDA) and Part 58 environmental regulations (See § 58.2(a)(7)), REs must be a unit of general local government (UGLG) that exercises land use responsibility within which the project site is located.
 The HCDA and Part 58 thus allow state, local, and tribal governments for HUD programs to become the Federal agency for the purposes of complying with NEPA and other related environmental laws.
-Therefore, subrecipients not designated as UGLG or federally recognized Indian tribes (ex., Public Housing Agencies- PHA) cannot serve as RE.
+Therefore, subrecipients not designated as UGLG or federally recognized Indian tribes (ex., Public Housing Agencies [PHA], Councils of Governments [COGs], or water/irrigation districts) cannot serve as the RE.